If you’re looking for the best investment opportunities in Canada, you might be overwhelmed by all the different options.

 Time commitment: Low

-Bonds, also known as fixed-income, are an investment you can purchase that will generate interest, regardless of how the market is performing.
+Bonds, commonly known as fixed-income, are an investment you can purchase that will generate interest, regardless of how the market is performing.
 They are lower risk and less volatile than stocks, and are used to balance out your asset allocation between equities and fixed income.

-For example, someone approaching retirement might want as much as 90% of their assets in bonds.
-There are many different types of ways you can buy bonds, such as:
+There are many different ways you can buy bonds, such as:

-- Bond mutual fund – Liquid and can sell at any time.
+- Bond mutual fund – Liquid and can sell at any time also.

 - Buying an individual bond – constricts you the most and the least liquid as they usually have a locked-in time of investment.